micmejia/bible-dump/AMPC/Mark/Mark 14.md

-But there were some who were moved with indignation and said to themselves, To what purpose was the ointment ([^b]perfume) thus wasted?
+But there were some who were moved with indignation and said to themselves, To what purpose was the ointment (perfume) thus wasted?